-- (a) Tax Proceedings. - (i) Notice.
-If during the course of a Tax Proceeding under the $% \left( 1\right) =\left( 1\right) \left( 1\right)$ control of one party (whether Watts or Circor, and whether such control is pursuant to Section 7.01(e) or pursuant to applicable Tax law) (the "Tax Indemnitee") any taxing authority proposes or indicates an intention to propose an Adjustment which would result, if confirmed by a Final Determination, in a loss against which the other party (the "Tax Indemnitor") may be required to indemnify the Tax Indemnitee pursuant to this Article VII, the Tax Indemnitee shall promptly notify the Tax Indemnitor thereof in writing.
+(a) Tax Proceedings.

+(i) Notice.
+If during the course of a Tax Proceeding under the control of one party (whether Watts or Circor, and whether such control is pursuant to Section 7.01(e) or pursuant to applicable Tax law) (the "Tax Indemnitee") any taxing authority proposes or indicates an intention to propose an Adjustment which would result, if confirmed by a Final Determination, in a loss against which the other party (the "Tax Indemnitor") may be required to indemnify the Tax Indemnitee pursuant to this Article VII, the Tax Indemnitee shall promptly notify the Tax Indemnitor thereof in writing.
 Such notice shall include sufficient information with respect to the issues as to which indemnity may be sought to enable the Tax Indemnitor to determine whether to request the Tax Indemnitee to contest the Adjustment.

 (ii) Contest Rights and Conditions.
-If the Tax Indemnitor requests in writing within 20 days of the receipt of the notification referred to in Section 7.06(a)(i) that the Tax Indemnitee contest the Adjustment, the Tax Indemnitee shall contest the Adjustment; provided that in no event shall the Tax Indemnitee be required to contest any Adjustment unless coincident with the Tax Indemnitor's request (A) the Tax Indemnitee shall have received (I) a written acknowledgment from the Tax Indemnitor of its obligation to indemnify the Tax Indemnitee in the event it does not prevail in contesting such Adjustment and (II) an opinion from mutually acceptable Tax Counsel to the effect that a reasonable basis exists for contesting such Adjustment; and (B) if such contest is to be conducted in a manner requiring payment of a proposed tax deficiency, the Tax Indemnitor shall have advanced to the Tax Indemnitee, on an interestfree basis, an amount sufficient to make payment of the amount attributable to the contested Adjustment, together with any required interest, penalties and additions to tax.
+If the Tax Indemnitor

+requests in writing within 20 days of the receipt of the notification referred to in Section 7.06(a)(i) that the Tax Indemnitee contest the Adjustment, the Tax Indemnitee shall contest the Adjustment; provided that in no event shall the Tax Indemnitee be required to contest any Adjustment unless coincident with the Tax Indemnitor's request (A) the Tax Indemnitee shall have received (I) a written acknowledgment from the Tax Indemnitor of its obligation to indemnify the Tax Indemnitee in the event it does not prevail in contesting such Adjustment and (II) an opinion from mutually acceptable Tax Counsel to the effect that a reasonable basis exists for contesting such Adjustment; and (B) if such contest is to be conducted in a manner requiring payment of a proposed tax deficiency, the Tax Indemnitor shall have advanced to the Tax Indemnitee, on an interestfree basis, an amount sufficient to make payment of the amount attributable to the contested Adjustment, together with any required interest, penalties and additions to tax.
 If any funds are advanced by the Tax Indemnitor in connection with any Tax Proceeding, any refund received to the extent fairly attributable to such advance shall be returned to the Tax Indemnitor, together with any interest thereon paid by the relevant taxing authority, promptly upon the Tax Indemnitee's receipt of such funds.
-If the Tax Indemnitor shall have requested the Tax Indemnitee to contest an Adjustment and complied with each of the terms and conditions set forth above, such Adjustment shall be contested, at the direction of the Indemnitor, by mutually acceptable Tax Counsel.
-If the Tax Indemnitor or the Tax Counsel conducting the contest advocates or fails to protest before any taxing authority a position which would result in a material tax detriment to the Tax Indemnitee not subject to indemnification hereunder, the Tax Indemnitee may replace such Tax Counsel with Tax Counsel of its own selection and any tax detriment suffered by the Tax Indemnitee attributable to such position shall be an amount for which the Tax Indemnitee is entitled to indemnification hereunder.
+If the Tax Indemnitor shall have requested the Tax Indemnitee to contest an Adjustment and complied with each of the terms and conditions set forth above, such Adjustment shall be contested, at the direction of the Indemnitor, by mutually acceptable Tax Counsel, at the Tax Indemnitor's sole cost and expense; provided that the Tax Indemnitee shall have the right to participate in such contest and to be represented by Tax Counsel of its own choosing at the Tax Indemnitee's sole cost and expense.
+If the Tax Indemnitor or the Tax Counsel conducting the contest under the direction of the Tax Indemnitor advocates or fails to protest before any taxing authority a position which would result in a material tax detriment to the Tax Indemnitee not subject to indemnification hereunder, the Tax Indemnitee may replace such Tax Counsel with Tax Counsel of its own selection (but at the Tax Indemnitee's sole cost and expense) and any tax detriment suffered by the Tax Indemnitee attributable to such position shall be an amount for which the Tax Indemnitee is entitled to indemnification hereunder.